emberjs/rfcs/text/0615-autotracking-memoization.md

 #### Function Name

-The `cache` name was chose for two main reasons:

-1. It's a fairly verbose name, which discourages common usage.
-It is meant to be a low-level API, and shouldn't make its way into common usage in app code.
-2. The function name begins with `memo` instead of `track`, which means that auto-import completion won't show it when users type `@tracked`.
-This will make it less likely for users to stumble upon it without any context.
+The `cache` name was chosen because this is effectively what the function produces, a cache function.
+It is unlikely to be mistaken for a decorator, since the tense is different, and the import path distinguishes it as a primitive.

 ### Constant Functions